IAM-B/Mawaqit_API_to_ics/README.md

-# Planning\_sync
+# Mawaqit to ICS

-**Planning\_sync** is a local tool to generate a personalized schedule synchronized with prayer times from your local mosque.
+**Mawaqit to ICS** is a local tool that generates a personalized schedule synchronized with prayer times from your local mosque.

-This app connects to the [Mawaqit API](https://mawaqit.net), fetches the prayer times of your chosen mosque, calculates the free time segments between prayers, and helps you plan your daily, monthly, or yearly routine accordingly.
+This application fetches prayer times from [Mawaqit](https://mawaqit.net), calculates free time slots between prayers, and helps you plan your daily, monthly, or yearly routine.

-It also generates an `.ics` calendar file that you can import into your favorite calendar app (Google Calendar, Proton Calendar, etc).
+It also generates an `.ics` calendar file that you can import into your favorite calendar app (Google Calendar, Proton Calendar, etc.).

 ---